 Testerum is a free codeless testing solution that is focused on creating a testing environment without technical limitations.
 It uses behavior-driven development (BDD) to express test scenarios and has a bunch of robust third-party integrations like Relational Databases, Selenium, REST API, Mock 3rd Party API, etc., which help to accelerate the testing automation.

 Although it has limited functionality, it still offers multiple scenarios testing and support of several browser types.
-Plus, Testerum has a real-time analytics feature that helps testers identify problematic areas and optimize their testing strategy.
+But still, we would not recommend it for the testing of complex projects.

 Our Advice on Choosing a Codeless Automated Testing Tool